Close Menu

 • LinkedIn

 Ranjan Srivastava is a veteran journalist and the Editor of SunToday.in.
 With over three decades of experience, he previously led the Bhopal bureau for Hindustan Times and has held senior positions at The Times of India and Free Press Journal.
-A specialist in the political and bureaucratic landscape of Madhya Pradesh and Uttar Pradesh, Ranjan has spent the last 26 years focusing on MP’s politics, governance, tribal affairs and infrastructure.
-He covered assembly and Lok Sabha elections in Uttar Pradesh from 1989 to 1998 and the same in Madhya Pradesh beginning 2003 till now.
-His work at SunToday.in centers on deep-dive analysis of state policies and social development indicators. [https://www.hindustantimes.com/author/ranjan-101608310456049 is his link about his HT author page to view his news stories in archive of Hindustan Times"]
+Covering Indian politics, governance, and society while based in Bhopal, Madhya Pradesh, he has spent his career pursuing accountability journalism in the public interest.
+He founded Suntoday.in to create an independent platform that serves readers, not vested interests. [https://www.hindustantimes.com/author/ranjan-101608310456049 is his link about his HT author page to view his news stories in archive of Hindustan Times"]

 Related Posts